soupi/learn-haskell-blog-generator/src/04-markup.md

 # Custom markup language

-In this chapter we will define our own simple markup language and parse documents written in this language into Haskell data structures.
+In this chapter, we will define our own simple markup language and parse documents written in this language into Haskell data structures.

 Our markup language will contain the following features:

 - Headings: prefix by a number of `*` characters
 - Paragraphs: a group of lines without empty lines in between
-- Unordered lists: a group of lines each prefixed with `- `
+- Unordered lists: a group of lines, each prefixed with `- `
-- Ordered lists: a group of lines each prefixed with `# `
+- Ordered lists: a group of lines, each prefixed with `# `
-- Code blocks: a group of lines each prefixed with `> `
+- Code blocks: a group of lines, each prefixed with `> `

 Here's a sample document: